MicrosoftDocs/azure-devops-yaml-schema/task-reference/advanced-security-codeql-analyze-v1.md

 :::moniker range="=azure-pipelines"

 <!-- :::editable-content name="description"::: -->
-Finalizes the CodeQL database and runs the analysis queries.

-Scan your application for any vulnerabilities in open source components used in your source code.
+Analyzes the code in an Azure Repos Git repository to find security vulnerabilities and coding errors.
 You must have [GitHub Advanced Security for Azure DevOps](/azure/devops/repos/security/configure-github-advanced-security-features) enabled for the repository being scanned.
 <!-- :::editable-content-end::: -->

 :::moniker-end